-Receivables from clients in the banking business increased to \notin 702.0 million (\notin 626.5 million).
+Receivables from clients in the banking business increased to \in 702.0 million (\in 626.5 million).
 This can essentially be attributed to the increase in promissory note bonds and own-resource loans, as well as a higher investment volume in promotional loans directly passed on to our clients.
-Receivables from banks in the banking business also increased to \notin 634.2 million (\notin 591.0 million) as a result of higher investments in fixed-term deposits, as well as higher promissory note bonds.
+Receivables from banks in the banking business also increased to \in 634.2 million (\in 591.0 million) as a result of higher investments in fixed-term deposits, as well as higher promissory note bonds.
 Around 53% of receivables from banks and clients have a remaining term of less than one year.

-At \notin 158.5 million, financial investments were only slightly below the previous year's level (\notin 162.3 million).
-At \notin 12.3 million, tax refund claims remained at the same level as the previous year (\notin 12.1 million).
+At \in 158.5 million, financial investments were only slightly below the previous year's level (\in 162.3 million).
+At \in 12.3 million, tax refund claims remained at the same level as the previous year (\in 12.1 million).

-At \in 125.7 million, other receivables and assets remained at the previous year's level (\in 122.8 million).
+At € 125.7 million, other receivables and assets remained at the previous year's level (€ 122.8 million).
 This item essentially comprises commission receivables from insurers resulting from the brokerage of insurance products.

-Cash and cash equivalents increased to \notin 301.0 million (\notin 184.8 million).
+Cash and cash equivalents increased to € 301.0 million (€ 184.8 million).
 This increase can be attributed to a greater deposit volume at the German Bundesbank.
 At the same time, the profit transfers of FERI AG and DOMCURA AG added to the increase, while among other factors the coverage of losses of Banking AG and the dividend payment to our shareholders had the opposite effect.
-You can find detailed information on the change in cash and cash equivalents in the chapter entitled \rightarrow "Financial position".
+You can find detailed information on the change in cash and cash equivalents in the chapter entitled → "Financial position".

 The equity capital backing of the MLP Group remains good.
-As of December 31, 2017, shareholders' equity was \in 404.9 million (\in 383.6 million).
+As of December 31, 2017, shareholders' equity was € 404.9 million (€ 383.6 million).
 Due to the higher balance sheet total, the equity ratio was 18.7% (19.7%).
-Based on Group net profit of \in 27.8 million (\in 14.7 million), we therefore achieved a return on equity of 7.3% (3.8%).
+Based on Group net profit of € 27.8 million (€ 14.7 million), we therefore achieved a return on equity of 7.3% (3.8%).